anjomshoaa/asai-ne-2023/index.md

  The event is co-located with the [ASAI Summer School 2023](https://caiml.dbai.tuwien.ac.at/news/34/).
 The idea is to bring together researchers in the broader area of AI for networking and discussions.
 In the scope of the Summer School, the ASAI event furthermore gives early-stage researchers the opportunity to connect with experienced researchers and research groups all over Austria.

+During the event, the Austrian Society for Artificial Intelligence awards the best Master Theses / Diploma Thesis Prize in order to promote young researchers who work in the area of Artificial Intelligence.

 The meeting will be held on July 5, 2023 at [TU Vienna](https://www.tuwien.at/).

 Towards the goals of this event, there will be short presentations of the research groups, along with opportunities for networking and productive discussions.